heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-27-execute-commands-in-other-directories.md

   Wrap commands in parenthesis `()` to run them in a [sub-shell](https://www.gnu.org/software/bash/manual/bash.html#Grouping-Commands) without leaving your current working directory.
+  <br /><br />

-  > After the program exits, the sub-shell terminates, returning you to your prompt of the parent shell, in the directory you started from. | [Source](https://stackoverflow.com/questions/786376/how-do-i-run-a-program-with-a-different-working-directory-from-current-from-lin/786419#786419)
+  After the program exits, the sub-shell terminates, returning you to your prompt of the parent shell, in the directory you started from. | [Source](https://stackoverflow.com/questions/786376/how-do-i-run-a-program-with-a-different-working-directory-from-current-from-lin/786419#786419)

   ```shell